Lokesh-Balamurugan/ner-pos-tagging/README.md

 ## Contributing

-Contributions are welcomed!
+Contributions are welcomed!!!!
 Here’s how you can contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).